-- In series 5 we are seeing "cracks" in time and space in almost every episode which release energy that are un-writing time, erasing things from existence to where they never existed at all.
+- In Series 5, "cracks" in time and space appear in almost every episode; these release energy that un-writes time, erasing things from existence so that they never existed at all.
 The Doctor implies these cracks are the result of a future event where someone may have caused a reality-breaking paradox, and he's very much right — the Season Finale sees them trying to avert the end of time, as a result of the damage done to the universe by the TARDIS explosion.

 - The Space and Time specials presented a scenario where, in order to make a safe landing, the TARDIS created a paradox and landed in the only safe place available... inside itself.
 The Doctor is a little concerned about this.

 - MAD Tv parody I Love the 00's has the commentators talk about things in the 00's (like American Idol, Janet Jackson's boob exposure, The Passion of the Christ, etc.).
 Eventually, the show manages to catch up with itself, showing clips from that exact show piling up on top of each other, leaving the commentators screaming and the world blowing up!